Lectures & Trainings Schedule of Events Teacher Certification Home

 The idea that medicine should have health enhancement benefits in addition to disease curing benefits has been considered, historically, unusual and impractical in the European and American cultures.
 However in Asia, particularly China, a health enhancement and longevity basis for medicine has been the standard for many thousands of years.
 Master Ge has pursued this ideal to its logical Chinese conclusion in medicine: If you can enhance health you can a live long and healthy life and have the vitality to pursue the hidden meaning of human existence.

-Immortality Master Ge Hong is the most remembered for his passion to pursue the ideal of "supporting the righteous" to its further, even more bold conclusion: If you can gain healthy longevity, you can refine and enhance the potential of the Body-Mind-Spirit to attain the status of "an immortal".
-In the West the word "immortal" has a single, shallow meaning, to live forever in one's current human form In China immortality is much richer, more complex and more possible.
+Master Ge Hong is the most remembered for his passion to pursue the ideal of "supporting the righteous" to its further, even bolder conclusion: If you can gain healthy longevity, you can refine and enhance the potential of the Spirit - Mind - Body to attain the status of "immortal.”
+In the West the word "immortal" has a single, shallow meaning - to live forever in one's current human form.
+In China immortality is much richer, more complex and more possible.
+There are five unique notions for "Immortal" and "Immortality" in the Chinese context.

 Virtue Immortal

 The Virtue Immortal is a highly revered and virtuous person who is usually quite healthy and insightful.
-Citizens in a neighborhood or region consider such a person to be an "immortal".
-By being a model citizen of great "virtue", by fostering beneficence and virtue in the community, and by sustaining the availability of simple wisdom one fulfills the qualities of a Virtue Immortal.
-Even now in China, in certain neighborhoods, you can ask, "Is there an immortal nearby", and be directed right to his or her humble dwelling.
-On arrival you will find a kind elder who doesn't seem to worry about the details of life too much.
+Citizens in a neighborhood or region consider such a person to be an "immortal.”
+By being a model citizen of great "virtue,” by fostering beneficence and virtue in the community, and by sustaining the availability of simple wisdom one fulfills the qualities of a Virtue Immortal.
+Even now in China, in certain neighborhoods, you can ask, "Is there an immortal nearby?" and be directed right to his or her humble dwelling.
+On arrival you will find a kind elder who does not seem to worry about the details of life too much.
 Anyone has access to this level of immortality.
-There is no practical evidence that being a neighborhood¬s Virtue Immortal has any particular eternal value.
+There is no practical evidence that being a neighborhood’s Virtue Immortal has any particular eternal value, though many believe that virtue does have in impact on one’s future in this life and beyond.

 Legend Immortal

-The Legend Immortal, is one of the traditional immortals of the Taoist philosophical tradition, the "Eight Immortals."
-It is believed that these eight delightful characters, often depicted in paintings, sculpture and poetry as traveling together in an open boat on the sea of cosmic possibilities, are actual human beings who lived exemplary lives and graduated to Celestial Immortal status long ago.
-They are somewhat like canonized saints.
-They are archetypal figures who represent some of the great human qualities, much like the Greek gods and goddesses.
+The Legend Immortal is one of the traditional immortals of the Taoist philosophical tradition, the "Eight Immortals.”
+It is supposed that these eight delightful characters, often depicted in paintings, sculpture and poetry, as traveling together in an open boat on the sea of cosmic possibilities, are actual human beings who lived exemplary lives and graduated to Celestial Immortal status long ago.
+They are archetypal figures that represent some of the great human qualities, much like the Greek gods and goddesses.
 They are legendary heroes and heroines of righteous action and beneficence.

 Transcendent Immortal

-The Transcendent Immortal is an individual who has "realized", in their current lifetime, that he or she is a local embodied manifestation of a universal, cosmic or quantum resource.
-This individual is beneficent and spontaneously virtuous because of the profoundly deep awareness of the self as fully unified with the entire cosmos, fully woven into the fabric of the One, singular, unitary, cosmic being.
+The Transcendent Immortal is an individual who has "realized", in their current lifetime, that he or she is a local embodied manifestation of a universal, cosmic or quantum essence or spirit.
+This individual is beneficent and spontaneously virtuous because of the profoundly deep awareness of the self as fully unified with the entire cosmos, fully woven into the fabric of the ONE, singular, unitary, cosmic being.
 With the realization that every being outside of oneself is oneself, this individual is immensely compassionate, humble and wise.
-Living, realized masters and profoundly enlightened teachers who are aware of the undifferentiated nature of unitary consciousness are Transcendent Immortals.
-In the Buddhist tradition, when this variety of individual dies, the soul may elect to return for additional earthly re-incarnations, as a bodhisattva.
-A bodhisattva is a compassionate soul who commits to revisit Earthly life until all beings have found peace and ascended into heaven.
+Living, realized masters and enlightened teachers who are aware of the undifferentiated nature of unitary consciousness are Transcendent Immortals.
+In the Buddhist tradition, when this variety of individual dies, the soul may elect to return for additional earthly reincarnations, as a bodhisattva.
+A bodhisattva is a compassionate soul who commits to revisit earthly life until all beings have found peace and ascended into heaven.
 A Transcendent Immortal also may ascend to become a Celestial immortal.

 Celestial Immortal

-Fourth, the Celestial Immortal, is one who has lived an exemplary life of right action, usually due to their understanding of cosmic unity.
+Fourth, the Celestial Immortal is one who has lived an exemplary life of right action, usually due to their understanding of cosmic unity.
 He or she has met the Celestial criterion and at death will ascend into heaven to reside as an immortal.
-The Celestial Immortal is considered to be a transcendent expression of the personal self, so personal characteristics are retained in the celestial realm.
+The Celestial Immortal is considered to be a transcendent expression of the personal self -- personal characteristics are retained in the celestial realm.
 A Transcendent Immortal, following the completion of his or her local life, typically becomes a Celestial Immortal.
-The Taoist Celestial Immortal ascends into a layered multitude of heavens, did both the Yellow Emperor and Ge Hong.
+The Daoist Celestial Immortal ascends into a layered multitude of heavens, as did both the Yellow Emperor and Ge Hong.

 Eternally Human Immortal

-Fifth, the Eternally Human Immortal, is some one who retains health and youth forever in their current human form - physical immortality.
+Fifth, the Eternally Human Immortal is some one who retains health and youth forever in their current human form - physical immortality.
 This variety of immortality was so alluring to the several emperors of China that much of their imperial reign was spent trying to find the elixir of immortality.
-The idea of living forever in the same physiological form as one resides within currently, is not even particularly attractive to most people.
-The quest for physical immortality has fell out of fashion after the Tang Dynasty when several emperors died from taking poisonous elixirs of immortality.
+The idea of living forever in the same physiological form as one resides within currently, is not particularly attractive to most people.
+The quest for physical immortality has fallen out of fashion.
+During the Tang Dynasty several emperors died from taking poisonous elixirs of immortality.

 The Quest for Immortality

 In a much more modern and scientific sense, it can be said that it is impossible not to be immortal.
 Quantum science suggests that time and space are illusions based on the limitations of human sensory and intellectual capacity, that we actually dwell in a boundless and timeless quantum field.
-Every religion promises some sort of eternal life, through a combination of right action and devotional practice, "The spirit never dies or the soul is eternal".
-Whether one is admitted to heaven by grace or by working through Karma and reincarnation, everlasting life is guaranteed in all faiths.
-It is likely true that we are all, in one way or another, immortal.
-It could be said that some people are aware of and working with their immortality, while others are just not aware of their immortal nature.
+In addition, every religion promises some sort of eternal life, through a combination of right action and devotional practice, "The spirit never dies or the soul is eternal.”
+In some traditions one lives forever in heaven or hell, in other traditions one takes on numerous rebirths until one attains eligibility to enter heaven.
+Whether one is admitted to heaven by grace or by working through karma and reincarnation, everlasting life is guaranteed in all faiths.
+In one way or another, we are all immortal.
+It could be said that some people are aware of and working with their immortality, while others are simply not aware of their eternal nature.

-Master Ge was, at least it appears so in his writings, very much interested in the path of physical immortality, the Eternally Human Immortal.
-In the "Book of the Master who Embraces Simplicity" (Baopuzi), he refers frequently to the benefits of using external elixirs.
-"Nine Crucible Cinnabars is the elixir that the Yellow Emperor took and arose into the sky a Genii (immortal). " Many interpreters insist that he was really a devoted inner alchemist.
-It is believed by these writers that he metaphorically encoded his formulas for preparing the inner elixir in the language of laboratory alchemy (external), to help keep the path to immortality clear for only serious adepts.
+Many interpreters insist that Master Ge was a devoted inner alchemist.
+It is believed by these writers that he metaphorically encoded his formulas for preparing the inner elixir in the language of laboratory alchemy (external elixir), to help keep the path to immortality clear for only serious adepts.
 "Drawing the light of sun, moon and dipper into the Hall of Enlightenment, they enter trances to refine their bodies.
-Gathering their life giving exudate from the golden beams of Paradise, they slow down the race toward old age and retain their youth."
+Gathering their life giving exudates from the golden beams of Paradise, they slow down the race toward old age and retain their youth."

 It is certainly true that there was a strong tradition among immortality writers to use the language of external alchemy metaphorically to represent the actual practice of inner alchemy.
-Fire, from the alchemists laboratory stove is actually inner yang force.
+Fire, from the alchemist’s laboratory stove is actually inner Yang force.
 The medicine cauldron is actually the abdominal cavity of the human body.
-The "firing" process from laboratory alchemy is actually mental calm and the practice of inner cultivation.
+The ingredients in the formulas are not only herbs and minerals, but also nutritional foods, water and tea, rest and sleep, the organs production of blood, lymph and enzymes plus factors and aspects that are inherent like the DNA (according to more recent science especially the telemeres associated with the DNA).
+The "firing" process from laboratory alchemy is – in inner alchemy -- mental calm, the power of focused intent and the disciplined practice of inner cultivation.

 Whether the goal is healthy longevity or immortality there has been a debate in China for centuries as to whether the supreme elixir is best produced in an external laboratory or in a metaphorical internal laboratory.
 Ge Hong was an expert in both.
-The Nei Dan, inner elixir, tradition goes deep into the era of shamanism, long before written history.
+The Nei Dan, inner elixir, tradition arises deep in the shamanic ear, long before written history.
 The Wai Dan, outer elixir, tradition began a few generations before Ge Hong and continued through the Tang dynasty (618 - 907 ACE).
-Six Tang dynasty emperors died seeking immortality through external alchemy elixirs that contained mercury and other poisonous metalic elements.
-By the Southern Song Dynasty (1126 ACE) the era of externally produced elixirs had come to a close and the Nei Dan tradition began to experience a magnificent revival.
+Six Tang dynasty emperors died seeking immortality through external alchemy elixirs that contained mercury and other poisonous metallic elements.
+By the Southern Song Dynasty (1126 ACE), with its capital in Hangzhou, the era of externally produced elixirs had come to a close and the Nei Dan tradition began to experience a magnificent revival.

 Externally Produced Elixirs, Outer Alchemy - Wai Dan

 There is a gradient of external elixirs.
-This gradient ranges from simply eating a diet of nutritious vegetables and grains, up through medicaments or formulas that are super foods (supernutrients) like Ginseng and Ho Shao Wu to the alchemical level where agents like cinnabar, mercury and gold are utilized.
-There is a co-related level of expense for immortality resources.
-The materials to prepare a quality elixir were very costly.
-The cost to employ a master alchemist was high as well.
+This gradient is the foundation of Chinese Traditional Herbal Medicine and ranges from simply eating a diet of nutritious vegetables and grains, up through medicaments or formulas that are super nutrients like ginseng and ho shao wu to the alchemical level where agents like cinnabar, mercury and gold are utilized.
+The materials to prepare a quality elixir were expensive, and the cost to employ a master alchemist was high as well.
 Inner alchemy, as we shall see, does not have this limitation.
 Everyone can afford to produce the elixir of immortality that is produced within the human body; it is free.

-The common people were able to access nutritional diets but they could afford only the least powerful of the pharamacological supplies like ginseng and deer antler. (note- unlike tiger bone & bear's gall bladder, deer antler is an annual renewable crop and is therefore not involved in the controversy over endangered species).
+The common people were able to access nutritional diets but they could afford only the least powerful of the pharamacological supplies like ginseng and deer antler.
+(Note, unlike tiger bone and bear's gall bladder, deer antler is an annual renewable crop and is therefore not involved in the controversy over endangered species.)

-Only the extremely wealthy, with time and funds, could access alchemical knowledge and materials to produce high level elixirs.
-If one was wealthy enough, of course, an alchemist could be hired or the elixir can be purchased.
+Only the extremely wealthy, with time and funds, could access alchemical knowledge and materials to produce high-level elixirs.
+If one was wealthy enough, of course, an alchemist could be hired or the elixir could be purchased.
 There is a liability to this however.
 It was found that it was risky if the elixir alchemist was out of one's control.
 Quite a few died from taking immortality elixirs that contained poisonous heavy metals.
-Often the alchemist would claim success - claiming that the immortality seeker had abandoned the body and ascended to join the transcendental ones in the land of immortals, as a Celestial Immortal.
+Often the alchemist would claim success – even when the customer died - claiming that the immortality seeker had abandoned the body and ascended to join the transcendental ones in the land of immortals, as a Celestial Immortal.

 Even the great immortality specialists, including Master Ge, used the lower level elixirs of correct diet and tonic medical teas.
 Both of these prevent disease, cure disease, enhance health, strengthen the constitution, improve performance and potentiate healthy longevity.
 Immortality seekers historically used these nutritional strategies to strengthen themselves so they could tolerate the impact of the more intense alchemical elixirs which frequently included dangerous elements like mercury, metal oxides, carbonate of lead, tin and jade.

 Each organ has its favorite power food or tonic.
 Qi and blood each have a favorite herb and favorite foods as well.
 These are always included in general health tonics.
 The spleen, for example, loves Huang Qi (astragalus).
 The kidney's favorite is Ti Huang (rehmannia).
-The most famous tonic for the vitality or Qi is Ginseng.
+The most famous tonic for the vitality or Qi is ginseng.
 For blood it is Tang Guei.
-A classic general tonic, Ho Shou Wu, is reputed to sustain eyesight and mental clarity.
-These herbs do not enhance health by targeting and killing disease, like the medicine of the West.
-They empower the naturally occurring self-healing resource within, the "righteous".
+A classic general tonic, Ho Shou Wu, is reputed to sustain eyesight and mental clarity and is loved by all of the organs.
+These herbs do not enhance health by targeting and killing disease or forcing deficient function, like the pharmaceutical medicine of the West.
+They empower the naturally occurring self-healing resource within that the Chinese refer to as Zhen - the "righteous.”

-Foods and herbs that are intended to enhance health and prolong life may not produce immortality but they are powerful health sustainers, and healthy longevity is one of the key precursors to the purposeful quest for immortality in both Virtue Immortals and Transcendent Immortals.
-These tonic foods and herbs will become a key thread, in Western societies, in the discussion of healthy longevity as well as wellness and performance enhancement.
+Foods and herbs that are intended to enhance health and prolong life may not produce immortality but they are powerful health sustainers, and healthy longevity is one of the key precursors to the purposeful quest for meaningful immortality in both Virtue Immortals and Transcendent Immortals.
+These tonic foods and herbs will soon become a key thread, in Western societies, in the emerging discussion of healthy longevity, wellness and performance enhancement as well as immortality or purposeful living of the eternal life.

-The immortality elixir formulas, including the more dangerous metallic factors, are very questionable for producing actual, physiological immortality.
-Some such formulas were very dangerous.
+The immortality elixir formulas, including the more dangerous metallic factors, were questionable for facilitating physical immortality.
 However, immortality alchemy was a remarkable advance in the science of practical chemistry as it emerged from its ancient shamanic roots.
-Similarly, the great alchemist Paracelsus (1500 ACE) in Germany was the foundation of modern European chemistry.
-The genuine forerunnner of more modern pharameceutical and industrial chemistry, alchemy also explored transforming basic materials like tin, lead and even jade into gold.
-Alchemy emerged in China nearly 1200 - 1500 years before it surfaced in Europe in the Rosicrucian and Paracelcian traditions.
+Similarly, the great European alchemist Paracelsus (1500 ACE) in Germany was a key figure in the foundation of modern European chemistry.
+The genuine forerunner of more modern pharmaceutical and industrial chemistry, European alchemy also explored transforming basic materials like tin, lead and even jade into gold.
+Interestingly, alchemy emerged in China nearly 1200-1500 years before it surfaced in Europe in the Rosicrucian and Paracelcian traditions.

 Master Ge, in his Baopuzi lists 56 elixirs with various effects including transcendental flight, immortality, acquiring magical powers, creation of gold as well as healthy longevity and rejuvenation.
 Immortality elixirs are generally composed of mineral constituents, tending to precious, unusual and colorful in nature.
-Elixir preparation, it was believed, must be done in secret with high Taoist ideals.
-All exposure to negative influences or spirits must be practically and ritually avoided.
-Both a practical and a spiritual tone was to be created and sustained in the alchemy context.
-The Tools and Mateials of the Elixir Alchemist in External Alchemy In all forms of alchemy from both Asian and European an array of specific tools and implements were necessary to perform the preparation of immortality elixirs.
-The alchemical laboratory or site (sometimes called a kitchen) had particular equipment and necessary resources.
-An alchemical stove as well as an alchemical vessel called a cauldron or elixir container were the key implements in elixir preparation.
-Also necessary were the essential elements of clear water, hot fire, fresh air, earthen minerals along with the fifth Chinese element often called wood (vegetative essence, which corresponds with life force or biological quickening in the West and "aether" in Ayurvedic and Tibeten medicine).
+Elixir preparation, it was believed, must be done in secret within the context of the highest Daoist ideals.
+It was a requirement that all exposure to negative influences or spirits must be practically and ritually avoided.
+Both a reverent practical tone and a focused spiritual tone were to be created and sustained in the alchemy context.

-The most renowned elixir component in the Chinese immortality tradition is Cinnabar, it is a mysterious mineral or mineral combination.
-In Shen Neng's Classic Materia Medica (shen nong ben cao jing), cinnabar is described: sweet taste, slightly cool, cleans all diseases of the five inner organs of the body, nourishes the spirit, calms the souls (spiritual and material), strengthens the Qi and brightens the eye.
-All evil influences and demons will be exterminated by its use, the light of spirit will become all pervading, old age will be completely avoided.
+The most renowned ingredient in the production of the external elixir of immortality tradition is cinnabar; it is a mysterious mineral or mineral combination.
+In Shen Neng's Classic Materia Medica (Shen Nong Ben Cao Jing), cinnabar is described: “sweet taste, slightly cool, cleans all diseases of the five inner organs of the body, nourishes the spirit, calms the souls (spiritual and material), strengthens the Qi and brightens the eye.
+All evil influences and demons will be exterminated by its use, the light of spirit will become all pervading, and old age will be completely avoided.”
 If mutated, cinnabar turns to mercury.
-It is reputedly found especially in the deep ravines of the mountains.
-The immortal Master Ge proclaimed in his Baopuzi that cinnabar was the key resource for attaining longevity and immortality.
+It is reputedly found in the deep ravines of the mountains.
+The immortal Master Ge proclaimed in his Baopuzi (The Book of the Master Who Embraces Simplicity) that cinnabar was the key resource for attaining longevity and immortality.

-In modern time Cinnabar, known as Zhu Sha, is considered to be a mineral compound (murcuric sulfide, magnesium oxide and ferric oxide).
+In modern time cinnabar, known as zhu sha, is a mineral compound (mercuric sulfide, magnesium oxide and ferric oxide).
 In traditional Chinese herbal medicine it is used to treat insomnia, heart palpitation, epilepsy and convulsions.
 Its properties are sweet, cold and toxic.
 At different times in history cinnabar ranged from a natural compound found in nature to a highly refined compound produced in the alchemist's laboratory.
-And, as we will explore soon, cinnabar has represented, metaphorically, something that an individual can cultivate and refine within the body.
+And, as we will explore soon, cinnabar has represented, metaphorically, an inner ingredient that an individual can cultivate and refine within the Spirit-Mind-Body complex.

 Cinnabar, which contains mercury and often arsenic, is no longer prescribed in traditional Chinese medicine.
 The cinnabar elixirs frequently caused severe poisoning.
 In empirical science, the science of the tried and true, cinnabar was found to be of less value than many of the longevity and immortality seekers had hoped.
-So it disappeared from use.
+So, it disappeared from use.
 Mercury, copper and tin were found to be harmful as well, except in microscopic doses, and so they fell out of use as well.
+Historically, it is especially interesting to notice that in homeopathy, a much later day European approach to lengthening life by healing disease, microscopic dosing was even further refined using the 10,000 poundings recommended by Master Ge Hong, known in homeopathy as secussion.
+This process was in Master Ge Hong’s alchemy a method of potentizing the elixir.
+In homeopathy this process is in fact referenced as potentization.

-Previous to the era of the quest for external alchemical elixirs of immortality there was a rich and growing body of knowledge about herbs and personal practices for those who were seeking healthy longevity, superior vitality and immortality.
-After the external alchemy era, which began during Master Ge's period and peaked in the Tang period, alchemy again evolved toward the notion that the seeker (the adept) actually produces the elixir within his or her own body, inner alchemy.
+Previous to the era of the quest for external alchemical elixirs of immortality there was a rich and growing body of knowledge about herbs and personal spirit-mind-body practices for those who were seeking healthy longevity, superior vitality and immortality.
+After the external alchemy era, which began during Master Ge's period and peaked in the Tang period, alchemy again evolved toward the notion that the seeker (the adept) – the alchemist -- actually produces the elixir within his or her own body in a process known as Nei Gong -- inner alchemy.

 Internally Produced Elixirs, Inner Alchemy - Nei Dan